tommyfuu/COCO-Style-Dataset-Generator-GUI/README.md

 ### REQUIREMENTS:

-`Python 3.5+` is required to run the Mask RCNN code.
-If only the GUI tool is used, `Python2.7` or `Python3.5+` can be used.

-###### NOTE: For python2.7, OpenCV needs to be installed from source and configured to be in the environment running the code.
+`Python 3.5+` is required to use this tool, and I would recommend Python 3.6.x or 3.7.x due to its high popularity and stability!
+Python can be downloaded [here](https://www.python.org/downloads/) - hover over the button "Downloads" and select your operating system.

-###### Before installing, please upgrade setuptools using: pip install --upgrade setuptools
+###### Before installing, in your terminal (for Mac) or powershell (for Windows), please upgrade setuptools using: pip install --upgrade setuptools.

-###### For Windows users, please install Visual Studio C++ 14 or higher if necessary using this link: http://go.microsoft.com/fwlink/?LinkId=691126&fixForIE=.exe.
+###### For Windows users, please install Visual Studio C++ 14 or higher using this link: http://go.microsoft.com/fwlink/?LinkId=691126&fixForIE=.exe.

 ### RUN THE SEGMENTOR GUI: